 top of page

-Clean Oceans through Clean Communities (CLOCC) has developed and refined a unique approach to co-designing and delivering sustainable waste management systems.
+Clean Oceans through Clean Communities (CLOCC) has developed and refined a unique approach to co-designing and delivering integrated sustainable waste management systems.

 Our approach